ros/catkin/doc/dev_guide/sketch.rst

 1. *toplevel.cmake*: The top-level CMakeLists.txt is loaded by Catkin, this should be a symbolic link to catin/cmake/toplevel.cmake.

- 1. This optionally includes a user-defined ``workspace.cmake``
- 2. attempts to find catkin's sources by traversing locations in this oder:
+ 1. attempts to find catkin's sources by traversing locations in this oder:

   a.
 In the source folder direct subfolder 'catkin' (using ${CMAKE_SOURCE_DIR}/catkin)
   b.
 Workspace folders listed in CMAKE_PREFIX_PATH

- 3. loads catkin macros from the first catkin location found that way
+ 2. loads catkin macros from the first catkin location found that way

   1. *all.cmake*: